 The 183-day rule: how tax residency is actually determined

 That threshold creates a planning structure: you might spend six months in a low-tax base, the rest split elsewhere, and never accumulate residency in a high-tax state.
 A simple illustrative pattern: roughly three months in your territorial base, a few months across other countries, then back to the base — keeping no single high-tax country over its threshold while your territorial residency stays primary.
+Be careful with that illustration, though: a scattered year can leave you with no clear residency anywhere, which is a weak position under audit rather than a clever one, and some territorial jurisdictions want to see real presence before they will certify you as their resident.
+The goal is one defensible primary residency, not the absence of one.

 Documentation is the part people skip and regret.
 Track your location with timestamped evidence — airline tickets, visa stamps, accommodation bookings.
 Tax authorities can and do audit residency claims, and your records are the proof that keeps avoidance from looking like evasion.